MicahElliott/havoc/README.md

 have to configure it if you want to use this feature.
 With this option, a "Summary" is added to the top of the categorized commit listing.

+### Generated SHA for verification

+Along with the release archive tarball, a similarly named file with a `.sha256` suffix is generated.
+This can be inspected manually, or can be used automatically by `eget` (see below).

 ## Anti-features

 Havoc doesn't try to do anything smart with auto-creating versions according to [SemVer](https://semver.org/).
 It presently is only [CalVer](https://calver.org/) oriented for its simplicity.

+It also does not do a release for you.
+It's up to you to get binaries onto machines, run migrations, etc.

 ## Background

-I like the idea of [gitmoji](https://github.com/carloscuesta/gitmoji-cli) but find it to be overkill (huge, slow, clunky, and too many categories).
+I like the idea of [gitmoji](https://github.com/carloscuesta/gitmoji-cli) but find its CLI to be overkill (huge, slow, clunky, and too many categories).
 So Havoc supports pretty close to a subset, which comprise my opinionated choosing.
-See those supported `emojis` in [the source](./wardoc) (not worth re-documenting here).
+See those supported `emojis` in [the source](./bin/wardoc) (not worth re-documenting here).

 I realize that `gh` is able to do a lot of what Havoc does.
 But Havoc supports